Best Dubai off-plan developers 2026: delivery record, service charge, my Buy/Hold/Avoid map

 Read this row by row, not column by column.
 The story is in the cross-cut.

-The verdict column is mine.
+The "Best fit" column is mine.
 I'll defend each one below.

 1. Emaar Properties – best for the resale-first benchmark buy

-Best for: the non-resident buyer who wants the most liquid resale market in Dubai · Price band: AED 1,800–4,200/sqft depending on community · On-time delivery (last 12): 11/12 · Service-charge trajectory: stable, +3% cumulative on the towers I track · Verdict: Buy
+Best for: the non-resident buyer who wants the most liquid resale market in Dubai · Price band: AED 1,800–4,200/sqft depending on community · On-time delivery (last 12): 11/12 · Service-charge trajectory: stable, +3% cumulative on the towers I track · Best fit: Lead recommendation

 Emaar is the benchmark.
 Everything else in Dubai off-plan is priced as a discount or premium to Emaar in the same micro-market.
 The reason is mechanical, not aspirational: Emaar delivers.
 I pulled their last 12 handed-over projects (Downtown, Dubai Creek Harbour, Dubai Hills Estate, Emaar Beachfront) and 11 of 12 hit handover within 90 days of the original RERA date.
 The one that slipped – Address Beach Resort residential component – slipped 5 months on a hospitality-anchored mixed-use; on a pure-residential like Beach Vista or Sunrise Bay, they hit the date.

 The Q1 2026 sales table puts Emaar at AED 23.8 billion in sales value – twice DAMAC's despite selling fewer units.
-That gap is the resale premium customers pay at launch because they trust the hand-off.
-As a broker, I see it as the difference between selling a Beach Vista 1-bed in 11 days and a comparable Binghatti unit in 95.
+That gap is the resale premium buyers pay at launch because they trust the hand-off.
+As a broker, I see it as the difference between selling a Beach Vista 1-bed in 11 days and a comparable mid-market unit in 95.

 The walked-site case for Emaar: I walked Address Residences Dubai Creek Harbour show apartments in March 2026.
 Finish quality is upper-mid market – Italian stone benchtops, Miele or equivalent appliances, double-glazed throughout.
 Not Sobha-level joinery, but the build cycle is two years faster on average.
 The community amenity at Creek Harbour (the new metro extension, the central park, the marina) is real, not brochure-only – I cross-checked construction progress against the RTA tender schedule.

-Where Emaar loses: payment-plan rigidity.
+Where Emaar asks for trade-offs: payment-plan rigidity.
 The standard is 10/40/50 on new launches with very limited post-handover options.
-If you need a long payment runway because you're staging capital, Emaar is not your developer.
-Also: the service charges are not low.
-Beach Vista runs AED 17–19/sqft – call it AED 22,000–25,000 a year on a 1-bed before you even talk about your cooling.
-Net yield maths assume you absorb that.
+If you need a long payment runway because you're staging capital, Emaar's plan structure is tighter than mid-tier alternatives.
+Service charges sit at AED 17–19/sqft on Beach Vista – call it AED 22,000–25,000 a year on a 1-bed before you even talk about your cooling.
+Factor that into the net-yield model.

 Where I would buy Emaar in 2026: Emaar Beachfront 1- and 2-beds at the AED 2.6M–4.8M ticket (the supply-constrained beachfront strip is the one corner of Dubai that the 120K-unit 2026 supply pile doesn't touch); Dubai Creek Harbour 2-beds in towers 6–10 of the new launch sequence (metro arriving, infrastructure baking in); Dubai Hills Estate villas at the AED 8–14M ticket for the family-relocation buyer.

-Where I would not buy Emaar: late-cycle launches in the master-planned satellite communities (Emaar South, parts of the Valley) – the resale liquidity has not yet been proven and the surrounding infrastructure runs a year or two behind the units.
-Wait for handover, buy resale at the discount.
+Where I'd be more selective on Emaar: late-cycle launches in the master-planned satellite communities (Emaar South, parts of the Valley) – the resale liquidity hasn't yet been proven and the surrounding infrastructure runs a year or two behind the units.
+For those, waiting for handover and buying resale at the post-completion price often makes more sense than the off-plan entry.

 - Highest resale liquidity in Dubai – median 45 days on a typical 1-bed 18 months post-handover.